-- Title IX Coordinators - One member of the Leadership Team of the seminary, selected for two years, by the President; - One faculty member, nominated by the President and approved by majority vote of the Academic Council for two years; - One staff member nominated by staff and appointed by the President for two years; - Two students; the two students will each serve two years, but be appointed by the President on alternate years from among student representatives to Academic Council.
+- Title IX Coordinators and Deputy Coordinator - One member of the Leadership Team of the seminary, selected for two years, by the President; - One faculty member, nominated by the President and approved by majority vote of the Academic Council for two years; - One staff member nominated by staff and appointed by the President for two years; - Two students; the two students will each serve two years, but be appointed by the President on alternate years from among student representatives to Academic Council.

 The two main functions of the Task Force are to be available to adjudicate formal charges (by appointment to the Investigation Team) and to develop an educational program for the community around these issues in conjunction with the Title IX Coordinators.
+As part of the educational program, all students, staff, and faculty will receive training from an outside party each fall.